Exercise during pregnancy: to lift or not to lift... that is the question!

 Proper abdominal and core training is so important during pregnancy because of your changing posture and additional weight being added to the anterior (front) side of the body.
 As we talked about under Myth #2, strength training can help to minimize the hyperextension of your lower back to keep your pelvis in a better position.

 What can you do?
-Half and tall kneeling positions, pallof pressing, dead bugs, farmers walks, diaphragmatic breathing exercises, and pelvic floor exercises.
+Half and tall kneeling positions, Pallof presses, dead bugs, farmer's carries, diaphragmatic breathing exercises, and pelvic floor exercises.
 This Girls Gone Strong article on core training has some great recommendations that are pregnancy-friendly (leave out #2 if there’s a DR present).

 I guarantee you will be grateful for those abs (even if you feel like they’ve temporarily left your body) once your babe is born and you’re carrying that weight around for hours a day.
 Remember, they’re only going to get heavier!